Faculty/Academic StaffMajor Administrative Unit / College:

 Assist/Assoc Professor Health Programs Fixed Term

-MSU is an affirmative action, equal opportunity employer.
-MSU is committed to achieving excellence through cultural diversity.
+MSU is an affirmative action, equal opportunity employer and is committed to achieving excellence through cultural diversity.
 The university actively encourages applications and/or nominations of women, persons of color, veterans and persons with disabilities.
-MSU seeks to recruit and retain a diverse workforce as a reflection of our commitment to maintain the excellence of the University, and to offer our students richly varied disciplines, perspectives and ways of knowing and learning.
-The department is particularly interested in individuals with a history of promoting diversity in their research, teaching, and service.

 Equal Employment Opportunity Statement

 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, citizenship, age, disability or protected veteran status.

 Doctorate -Doctor of Veterinary Medicine (DVM)

 Applicants must have a Doctorate in Veterinary Medicine (DVM) or equivalent degree as well as board certification or eligibility by the American or European College of Veterinary Pathologists (ACVP or ECVP).

 Applicants should submit: (1) a current curriculum vitae; (2) a letter of intent specifying their qualifications, professional experience, teaching philosophy, career goals, and commitment to diagnostic service; (3) a statement on their commitment to diversity, equity and inclusion; and (4) the names and contact information for three professional references who will be asked to evaluate the candidate's diagnostic acumen, interpersonal and communication skills, teaching attributes, ethics and professionalism, and research experience and potential.